thuyanduong/example-problem-set-2-2/README.md

    score = 100;
    console.log(score, newScore);
    ```
    The following code would log 100 90.
 On line 1, the variable score is declared and initialized to a value of 90.
 One line 2, the variable newScore is declared and also initialized to the value of score, which is 90.
-On line 3, score is reassigned to a value of 100, while newScore is unchanged.
+On line 3, score is reassigned to a value of 100, while newScore is not changed.

 4. **Why doesn't the following code log an uppercase string?
 Change the code so that it does.**
    ```javascript